-The 2018 Rockefeller Center Christmas Tree lights up November 28, with a performance by the Rockettes, 7-9pm.
-The lights remain lit until January 7, 2019.
-The 19th annual Winter’s Eve at Lincoln Square is November 26, with a tree lighting, led by Judy Collins and singing by Arlo Guthrie.
-There are also food tastings, ice sculpting and circus performers and music.
+The 2019 Rockefeller Center Christmas Tree lights up December 4, with a performance by the Rockettes, 8-10pm.
+The lights remain lit until January 17, 2020.
+The 20th annual Winter’s Eve at Lincoln Square is December 2, with a tree lighting, led by Ronnie Spector and the Ronettes.
+There are also food tastings and music.

 It gets cold in upstate New York, but you can stay warm in your car at the drive through Lights on the Lake.
-The 29th annual event is open November 15 – January 6, 2019, from 5-10pm.
+The 30th annual event is open November 14, 2019 – January 5, 2020, from 5-10pm.
 The two-mile winter extravaganza includes a radio accompaniment.
-There is a Land of Oz, Fantasy Forest and Victorian Village.
+There is a Land of Oz and Fantasy Forest.
 Admission is by the car load; $10 weekdays, $20 on weekends.
-If you prefer to walk, come to the preview Lights on the Lake Stroll, November 13.
-On November 14, Lights on the Lake has its annual dog walk.
+If you prefer to walk, come to the preview Lights on the Lake Stroll, November 12.
+On November 13, Lights on the Lake has its annual dog walk.

 Sweet Holiday Spirit in Pennsylvania

 The Franklin Square Holiday Festival with Electrical Spectacle: A Holiday Light Show includes a beer garden and holiday shopping marketplace.
-The free festival runs November 15 – December 31, 4-8pm (closed on Christmas Day).
+The free festival runs November 14 – December 31, (closed on Thanksgiving and Christmas Day).
 The nighttime spectacle is set to music.
 Warming stations, train rides and seasonal food keep everyone happy.

 Historic Holidays in Rhode Island

 Step back in history at Blithewold, with Christmas at Blithewold.
 The 45-room English-style manor mansion is filled with hand-crafted ornaments and the illuminated gardens and greenhouse add Christmas cheer.
 Sing carols and warm up with hot cocoa and roasted marshmallows around a roaring bonfire in Blithewold’s Enclosed Garden.
-November 23 – December 31, 2018.
-The celebration kicks off with a holiday marketplace, November 18.
+November 29, 2019 – January 1, 2020.

 Did we miss your favorites?
 Comment below with your suggestions for best holiday lights in the Northeast!